-Description: Select the display device that you want to activate at boot time.
 This selection is effective for boot time, password prompt, and ThinkPad Setup.
+External Display corresponds to an external display attached to USB Type-C connector or HDMI connector on your computer.
+If multiple displays are attached, the boot screen appears on the first recognized oneDisplay Port corresponds to the Mini DisplayPort on your computer.
 Display on dock corresponds to the video connectors (such as the DisplayPort, DVI, or VGA connectors) on a docking station.